nmrugg/gulp-symlink/README.md

+# NOTE
 This is a fork of ben-eb's gulp-symlink that does not show annoying debug output.

-Later I might update it more to make it behave the way I want it and even add it to npm too.
+However, since `gulp` always streams files (even really large ones), this is a very inefficiency way to symlink files.
+So I created <a href="https://github.com/nmrugg/symlink-files">symlink-files</a>.
+So, I don't use this anymore.

 ## Installation